Ersilia Book

 ersilia close

 The fetch command will download the model from DockerHub.
 Please make sure to have Docker active in your system before fetching a model.
-The serve command will bring it alive anytime you want to use it, and with the run command you can pass the desired input and output files.
+The serve command will bring the model alive anytime you want to use it.
+With the run command, you can make predictions by specifying the input and output files.
 Finally, close the model.

 Input and output